apache/tvm/docs/deploy/vitis_ai.rst

 Now, we can build the TVM runtime library for executing the model.
 The TVM target is 'llvm' as the operations that can't be handled by the DPU are executed on the CPU.
 At this point that means the CPU on the host machine.
-The Vitis-AI target is DPUCZDX8G-zcu104 as we are targeting the edge DPU on the ZCU104 board and this target is passed as a config to the TVM build call.
-Note that different identifiers can be passed for different targets, see `edge targets info <#edge-requirements>`__.
+The Vitis-AI DPU identifier is DPUCZDX8G-zcu104 as we are targeting the edge DPU on the ZCU104 board and this identifier is passed as a config to the TVM build call.
+Note that different identifiers can be passed for different DPU's, see `edge DPU's info <#edge-requirements>`__.
 Additionally, we provide the 'export_runtime_module' config that points to a file to which we can export the Vitis-AI runtime module.
 We have to do this because we will first be compiling and quantizing the model on the host machine before building